Overcoming the Lamb Shift in System-Bath Interaction Models via KMS Detailed Balance: High-Accuracy Thermalization with Time-Bounded Interactions: Introduction

-One main contribution of our work is to give a \rev{rigorous} positive answer to Q2 within the same system-bath interaction framework.
-We present \rev{the first} unified analysis showing that the fixed point of the quantum channels $\Phi_{\alpha}$ in existing algorithms~\cite{ding2025endtoendefficientquantumthermal,lloyd2025quantumthermal,hahn2026efficientquantumthermalstate} can be made arbitrarily close to $\rho_\beta$ in the weak-coupling limit, \rev{even under a constant interaction time}, provided that the transition term of the associated Lindbladian is exactly KMS-detailed-balanced.
-Our result not only significantly strengthens the theoretical guarantees of existing algorithms but also rigorously demonstrates that the KMS-detailed balance condition can deliver genuine algorithmic benefits within the system-bath interaction framework, even in the presence of a noncommuting Lamb shift.
+One main contribution of our work is to give a rigorous positive answer to Q2 within the same system-bath interaction framework.
+We present the first unified analysis showing that, \rev{after randomizing the interaction time according to a distribution \(T\sim\mu\),} the fixed point of the averaged quantum channel \(\Phi_\alpha := \mathbb{E}_{T\sim\mu}(\Phi_{\alpha,T})\) in the existing algorithms~\cite{ding2025endtoendefficientquantumthermal,lloyd2025quantumthermal,hahn2026efficientquantumthermalstate} can be made arbitrarily close to \(\rho_\beta\) in the weak-coupling limit, even when the expected interaction time remains bounded, i.e. \(\mathbb{E}_{\mu}(T)=\widetilde{\mathcal O}(\beta)\), provided that the transition term of the associated Lindbladian exactly satisfies the KMS detailed balance condition.
+Our result not only significantly strengthens the theoretical guarantees of existing algorithms but also rigorously demonstrates that the KMS detailed balance condition can deliver genuine algorithmic benefits within the system-bath interaction framework, even in the presence of a noncommuting Lamb shift.
 Algorithmically, we show a system-bath interaction-based Gibbs state preparation algorithm that improves the $\varepsilon$-dependence in the end-to-end complexity from $1/\varepsilon^4$~\cite{slezak2026polynomialtime} to $1/\varepsilon$.
 This also made a step further towards fully resolving the open question Q1.